precice/openfoam-adapter/README.md

 Check the file `CONTRIBUTING.md` for a few tips and guidelines.

+## Citing

+Whenever using or referring to this adapter in academic publications, please cite it.
+See the [CITATION.cff](./CITATION.cff) file, as well as the [preCICE literature guide](https://precice.org/fundamentals-literature-guide.html) for a reference paper.

 ## History

 This project is actively maintained on [precice/openfoam-adapter](https://github.com/precice/openfoam-adapter).
 Current maintainers: [@MakisH](https://github.com/MakisH/) and [@DavidSCN](https://github.com/DavidSCN).